zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is June 15, 2025, let's keep going!
+Today is June 16, 2025, let's keep going!
 As the saying goes.
-Follow your heart, but take your brain with you.
+Life is more about giving than taking.